kendallha/ui-homework/README.md

 This architecture gives developers more control over the prop data that is passed to the `Table` component, making it more reusable.
 If we wanted the `Table` component to be more fit to purpose, the hook could be moved into the component itself and called there.

+## Additional Notes:
-## A few extras I'd like to point out:
+A few features I'd like to point out:

 ### Responsive Design